root-project/web/manual/python/index.md

 A::A() { cout << "Hello PyROOT!" << endl; }
 ```

-Assuming we create a C++ library `my_cpp_library.so` from the code above, we can load and use such library like so:
+one can create the library `my_cpp_library.so`.
+In Python, we can load and use it like so:

 ```python
  # First include header, then load C++ library